Justyn-M/ai_assistant/README.md

     basic_chatbot.py provides only the very base functionalities expected of a chatbot.
 That is to take input and respond to it. basic_chatbot.py uses the input() function to ready from the terminal.

-    chatbot.py is a more advanced file featuring more functionalities such as responding with 'follow up' messages when the user is afk.
+    adv_bot.py is a more advanced file featuring more functionalities such as responding with 'follow up' messages when the user is afk.
 To do this.
 I have replaced using the input() function with msvcrt to create my own logic of reading inputs from the terminal.
     The chatbot will only respondthrough follow up messages if there is nothing detected in the terminal.
 If there is even a single character in the reponse, the chatbot will not interrupt with a 'follow up' message.

 12) If any issue arises, debug and fix your platform OpenAI accordingly.

-13)
+13) chatbot.py is adv_bot.py but with sql databases connected and persistent memory features created.
+To run this file ensure mysql is started.

+14) To start mysql do:
+    In terminal -> m